-This may seem like a vicious cycle you can’t break.
+Living paycheck to paycheck may feel like a vicious cycle you can’t break.
 However, you CAN!
 You just need to know where to start and how to get out from under that heavy weight.

 Read More: How to Use the Cash Envelope System

-This is a tough one.
 Take a look at your budget and what do you need?
 You need clothes, shelter, food, utilities.
 However, do you “need” cable?
 Do you “need” to dine out every week?
-By simply cutting back on your wants (even temporarily), you can free up money from your paycheck.

 If you are in debt or owe companies money, why not call and ask them if they can’t help.
 Many times, they are willing to help you make changes to your payment due date, adjust interest rates and more.
 If you don’t call, you will never know what they may be able to do to help you!!

-With some simple changes, you might find ways to free up some cash, and end that paycheck to paycheck cycle!
+With some simple changes, you might find ways to free up some cash and end the cycle of living paycheck to paycheck.